 - Who are the main characters?

-- What is Charlie's problem?
+- ❖ What is Charlie's problem?

 - Where does the story happen?
 Describe the setting.

 - ❖ What events take place?

-to plan your writing • Write a rough draft • Ask a friend to edit the draft • Revise your text and make the necessary corrections • Then write it neatly in the space on the opposite page.
+the draft • Revise your text and make the necessary corrections • Then write it neatly in the space on the opposite page.

-Now plan to write your own story.
+Now plan to write your own story

 Who are the characters?
 Where does your story take place?
 What is the story about?
-(What is the ne situation or problem?)
-What avents take nlaco?
-What events take : place: How does it end?
-Was there a so lution to the problem?
+(What is the situation or problem?)
+What events take place?
+How does it end?
+Was there a solution to the problem?